Alfred Duvaucel: Early life and voyages

+Death

 Duvaucel died in August 1824 in Madras, but his obituary was not published until April 1825.
 Ten years later, rumours were afloat in France that he was mauled by a tiger within minutes.
+According to letters that Duvaucel wrote to Jean-Jacques Coulmann (1796–1870), the actual cause is now known to have been an attack by an Indian rhinoceros.
+On 24 January 1823 he was in a place near Rajmahal at "Sielygalli" (Sakrigali) where he was shooting a rhinoceros when another individual attacked him.
+He was left with a wound in the thigh and unable to walk.
+His assistants transported him on oxcart to Sakrigali from where he went to Bhagalpur 50 km away.
+He was treated by a Scottish surgeon and then he travelled to Calcutta.
+He then moved to Madras where he died from weakness and dysentery.

 Publications

 In February 1820, the Asiatick Society (Calcutta, India) published an article jointly written by Duvaucel and Diard entitled "Sur une nouvelle espèce de Sorex — Sorex Glis" including a drawing of a common treeshrew.

 In spring 1822, the Asiatick Society published his article "On the Black Deer of Bengal" including a drawing of a deer species that he had observed in Bengal, Sumatra, and in the mountains north of Sylhet.

 Legacy

 The Paris Museum of Natural History received nearly 2000 animals collected jointly by Duvaucel and Diard during their stay of more than a year in the Greater Sunda Islands.
 Their consignments comprised 88 mammal species, 630 bird species, 59 reptile species and contained stuffed animals, skins, skeletons, drawings and descriptions of such notable species as the Malayan tapir, Sumatran rhinoceros, Javan rhinoceros, gibbons, leaf monkeys, two previously unknown fruit bat species, tree shrews, skunks, binturong and sun bear.
 Several of these species were first described by French zoologists working at the museum.
 Anselme Gaëtan Desmarest described the Malayan tapir in 1819; the Sunda stink badger and Paradoxurus hermaphroditus bondar, a subspecies of the Asian palm civet in 1820; the Sunda pangolin, the Malayan weasel and the genus of Semnopithecus in 1822.

 In 1821, Raffles published descriptions of the species jointly collected by Duvaucel and Diard in Sumatra, including first descriptions of the sun bear, the binturong, the crab-eating macaque, the Sumatran surili, the siamang gibbon, the silvery lutung, the large bamboo rat, the large treeshrew and the cream-coloured giant squirrel.

 The many drawings, skeletons, skins and other animal parts that Duvaucel sent to the Paris Museum of Natural History included head, skin and paws of a species from the mountains north of India that his stepfather's brother Frédéric Cuvier described as Ailurus fulgens in 1825.

 Alfred Duvaucel is commemorated in the scientific names of a number of species: